iamomojo/iamomojo/README.md

 Have you ever met a daytime Supply Chain specialist and late-night Data Analyst?

 Well, that's me!
 I have always been fascinated by data and visualization for as long as forever.
-From my first job as Data Entry Officer to my current position as Advisor, I find analyzing data to be second nature to me.
+From my first job as Data Entry Operator to my current position as Advisor, I find analyzing data to be second nature to me.
 Having used Excel for quite sometime, i decided to move on up to R, SQL & Python this year.
 Yaay for me!😄.

 As you can guess, I am super stoked and looking forward to taking on a full time Analytics role.